MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows-boot-failure.md

 2. Run the following command line as an administrator, and then record the identifier of Windows Boot Loader (not Windows Boot Manager).
 The identifier is a 32-character code and it looks like this: xxxxxxxx-xxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 You will use this identifier in the next step.

-   1. For Generation 1 VM:
+   1. For Generation 1 VMs:

        ```console
        bcdedit /store <Boot partition>:\boot\bcd /enum
        ```
-   2. For Generation 2 VM:
+   2. For Generation 2 VMs:

        ```console
        bcdedit /store <Volume Letter of EFI System Partition>:EFI\Microsoft\boot\bcd /enum /v